 Atrial fibrillation (AFib) is commonly referred to an as irregular or quivering heartbeat.
 Usually, the first sign of AFib is a skipped heartbeat.
 However, this condition tends to worsen over time.
 Therefore, patients often experience a thudding or flipping feeling inside their chests.
 Additionally, this feeling is often accompanied by a fast heart rate.

 The symptoms can range from mild to more severe.
-Some patients report on feeling as if they have a heart attack.
+Some patients report feeling as if they have a heart attack.

 The quivering heartbeat happens because of the irregularities that affect the atria.